-My research has been generously supported by the American Political Science Association, the Nicholson Center for British Studies at the University of Chicago, the Institute of the Humanities & Global Cultures, the Academy of Global Humanities and Critical Theory, the Center for the Study of Race, Politics, and Culture at the University of Chicago, the Institute for Critical Social Inquiry at the New School, the Graduate Council at the University of Chicago, UChicago GRAD, and the Cambridge Overseas Trust at the University of Cambridge.
+My research has been generously supported by the American Political Science Association; the Nicholson Center for British Studies at the University of Chicago; the Center for the Study of Race, Politics, and Culture at the University of Chicago; the Cambridge Overseas Trust at the University of Cambridge; the Institute for Critical Social Inquiry at the New School; the Graduate Council at the University of Chicago; and UChicago GRAD.

 In 2015 I received my MA in Political Science from the University of Chicago where I was awarded the Patricia Lynn Baker Prize for the best Master’s thesis in the Social Sciences Division.
 Before coming to Chicago I earned an MPhil in Political Thought and Intellectual History from the University of Cambridge where I was a Cambridge Overseas Trust Scholar.
 I graduated from the University of British Columbia with a first class honours BA in Political Science with International Relations and was awarded the Premier Undergraduate and Wesbrook Scholarships, the University’s most prestigious designations.

 University of Chicago

 M.Phil., Political Thought and Intellectual History (2012)

 University of British Columbia

 B.A.
 First Class Honours, Political Science with International Relations (2011)